MicrosoftDocs/ai-builder/ai-builder-docs/id-reader.md

 1. Select **+New step**, search for **AI Builder** in the **Actions** tab, and then select **Extract information from identity documents**.

-1. Specify **File Content** as the Identity document file you want to process in your flow.
+1. Specify **File Content** as the identity document file you want to process in your flow.

     > [!div class="mx-imgBorder"]
     > ![Trigger identity document flow.](media/flow-identity-docs.png "Trigger identity document flow")